Award Space Series Index

 - Korean Air – Transfer partner of Chase Ultimate Rewards points

-Although Korean Air has a co-branded credit card, the sign-up bonus is probably not worth applying for many therefore it has been omitted from this analysis.
+Although Korean Air has a co-branded credit card, the welcome bonus is probably not worth applying for many therefore it has been omitted from this analysis.

 Delta | SkyMiles